waltergcc/42-Piscine/Rush00/README.md

 # Rush 00

-This is a project that is done in groups.
 In this project we will create a table where in the 'Main' file will have the number of lines and columns that should be printed.
+All files are commented for a better understanding.

 ## Instructions